Delaware schools scramble as more than 60 school bus drivers go on strike

-Bus drivers serving the Appoquinimink, Christina, and Vo-Tech school districts in New Castle County walked off the job late last week.
+Bus drivers serving the Appoquinimink, Christina, and Vo-Tech school districts in New Castle County walked off the job Thursday.
 More than a dozen of the 62 members of Teamsters Local 326 stood outside the First Student bus yard wearing signs that read “unfair labor practice.”

 “We want to be heard, and we’re just tired of not being heard,” said Jonathan Allen of Middletown.
 He’s been driving for First Student for six years.
 “We just want better benefits, less years on the contract, maybe work out the 401(k), and a voice.”